vthink/cpanel_api/README.md

 * $config['cpanel']['password'] *write down your password for cpanel authentication)*

 ###Running It
-Okey, after you finished change your configuration file, try this code
+After updating your configuration file, try this code

         class test extends CI_Controller{
           function __construct() {
             parent::__construct();
+            // if using spark use the line below:
             $this->load->spark('cpanel_api/0.7.0');

+            // if not using spark, use the line below
+            $this->load->library('cpanel_api');
           }
           function index(){
             $mail=$this->cpanel_api->mail()->list_mail();